 It begins 6 years ago with Kryder’s “Tarzan” a track that in the following years has become the symbol of the groove movement.
 Sosumi was designed to give a space to upcoming artists to showcase their skills in the music production and, at the time, to bring some freshness to the industry, saturated with the mainstream bigroom.
 Sosumi was a revolution also because it was the first, or one off the first, completely free download label.
 You don’t need to spend your 1€ on Beatport or iTunes, just click the download button available on Soundcloud you had done.
 This concept has been resumed from a lot of labels until the current situation has been reached.

-At this point, I want to make a special thanks to Sosumi because, we are one of the label, network or how do you like to call us, born thanks to it.
+At this point, I want to make a special thanks to Sosumi; we are one of the label, network or how do you like to call us, born thanks to it.
 It was November 6th, 2014 when The Groove Cartel born and, some months later, May 1st that the first records came out on the label.
 If we are who we are, we have only to thanks Kryder and Sosumi for starting everything.
 Without Sosumi a lot of things would have been different.

 After 6 years of outstanding work, Kryder’s Sosumi says goodbye to the dance scene with the 100th release.

-Many producers debuted on the international panorama thanks to Sosumi and, some of that tracks are today classics of the groove movement.
+Many producers debuted on the international panorama thanks to Sosum; some of that tracks are today classics of the groove movement.
 We must mention Simon De Jano & Bottai “Delorean” that introduced that groovy bass sound on the drop.
 How to forget about a milestone of the movement as Simon De Jano & Bottai “K.I.T.T” or Mitchell Niemeyer & Paul Mayson “The Realm” that introduced the heavy groove percussive rhythm on the drop.

 A lot of the most respectable artists out there have been passed through Sosumi as Will K, Corey James, Sebjak, Max Vangeli, Matt Nash, Tom Tyger and tons more and it’s thanks to Sosumi that some of them started their career.

 As told at the beginning of the article, this is not the end.
-As everything in life, it changes and evolves itself.
+Like everything in life, it changes and evolves itself.
 This is why Kryder will open a new label to continue the work of Sosumi.
 It will be called Kryteria Records and it will be a division of Spinnin’.
 The website will stay online and you can always download your favorite releases for free and stream it on the major streaming platform as well as from the SOsumi SoundCloud but, now, it’s time to move on a new chapter.

-Sosumi will be always on inr hearts and we owe it all to it.
+Sosumi will be always on our hearts and we owe it all to it.
 Thanks, Kryder and the whole team behind it for the incredible work during this unbelievable 6 years.
 We cannot wait to hear what’s coming next.